 Other thing highlighted, there was missing optional package

-imagick but SiteGround website quickly gives me a
+imagick but SiteGround website quickly gives me a method to enable that.
+Super!

 As everything start working well, it was time to say goodbye to Namesco (almost).